By: Marilyn L. Davis

 These Worked For My Cravings

-We’re all different, and respond differently to cravings, directions, and suggestions.
+We’re all different and respond differently to cravings, directions, and suggestions.
 Our recovery paths might not be the same, but that doesn’t matter, either.
 Cravings will happen to all of us, and in our early recovery, there’s the danger of a relapse.
 So, regardless of which path you’re on, see if these suggestions don’t help.

 Cravings Only Last So Long